-Life underwriting risk is defined by the company as the risk of loss or adverse change in the value of insurance liabilities due to unreasonable assumptions and methods used for price and reserve pricing.
-The subcategories of life underwriting risk are risk of mortality, longevity risk, disability - morbidity risk, the risk of withdrawal from the contract, expense risk, revision risk and life catastrophe risk.
-With regard to the structure of the life insurance portfolio, the standard formula used for the life underwriting risk is considered appropriate to reflect the underwriting activity while providing a conservative risk assessment.
+Life underwriting risk is defined by the company as the risk of loss or adverse change in the value of insurance liabilities due to inappropriate assumptions and methods used in determining prices, reserves and the company's profit reported under IFRS 17.
+The subcategories of life underwriting risk are mortality risk, longevity risk, morbidity risk, laps risk, expense risk, revision risk and life catastrophe risk.
+With regard to the structure of the life insurance portfolio, the standard formula used for the life underwriting risk is considered appropriate to reflect the underwriting activity, while providing a conservative risk assessment.